fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 fossa container analyze <IMAGE> --experimental-scanner -c .fossa.config.yaml --output
 ```

-### Limitations & Workarounds
+## Limitations & Workarounds

-Currently experimental-scanner does not support already deprecated [v1 docker manifest format](https://docs.docker.com/registry/spec/manifest-v2-1/),
+`fossa-cli` using the experimental scanner does not support [v1 docker manifest format](https://docs.docker.com/registry/spec/manifest-v2-1/).
-found for container image in some registries.
+This manifest format is officially deprecated, but is still found in some registries.

-Workaround recommended is to export this image in tarball with use of docker.
-For example,
+The recommended workaround is to export the image to an archive, then analyze that:

 ```bash
 docker pull quay.io/org/image:tag